speakingcode/programming-concepts/README.md

 Programming Concepts
 ====================
-## Concepts and Topics for New and Experienced Programmers to Learn and Master.
+## Concepts and Topics for New and Experienced Programmers to Learn, Practice, and Master.
 ## Copyright @speakingcode (http://speakingcode.com)
 ## Creative-Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)

 ## Intro
-This guide is intended to introduce many programming concepts, practices and tools and philosophies of programming technique, approach, and style in order to provide a clear, holistic path for deeply exploring the art of programming.
-It is not intended to provide mastery of each of the subjects, but rather to explain them just enough to allow the reader to guide his or her self with direction and confidence through the myriad sources of information available elsewhere.
-Think of this document as a detailed outline of many of the weapons available in the programmer's arsenal, sprinkled with tidbits of experience, wisdom and hisorical context where appropriate.
+This book is intended to introduce various concepts, practices, tools and philosophies in order to provide a more guided path for seriously exploring the art of programming and the ways of coding.
+It is not intended to provide mastery of each of the topics, but rather to explain them just enough to allow the reader to guide his or her self with direction and confidence through the crowded landscape of computing.
+Instead of being a tutorial for a specific set of technologies, it is a detailed outline of many of the kinds of weapons available in the programmer's arsenal, sprinkled with tidbits of experience, wisdom and hisorical context where appropriate.

-Although I aim to keep the document largely conceptual and agnostic from any particular language, platform, or software package, some concrete examples may be used to reinforce concepts or emphasize practical constraints.
-It is not my intent to teach any specific language or tool, but there is no guarantee that I will not be biased in favor of my own preferred implements.
+Although largely conceptual and agnostic from any particular language, platform, or software package, some concrete examples may be used to reinforce concepts or emphasize practical constraints.
+It is not intended to teach any specific language or tool, but examples may be biased in favor of preferred implements.

+## What Is Programming

 ## Basic Programming

-There are many applications of programming and various paradigms, styles, and languages that make use of different techniques and concepts to best suit their purposes, but several basic programming concepts are universal to many or nearly all languages used in modern practice.
-Although the exact syntax and behavior will vary, many common programming languages treat them conceptually quite similarly.
+There are many applications of programming and various languages emphasize different paradigms, styles, and approaches that make use of different techniques and concepts to best suit their purposes.
+Regardless, several basic programming concepts are nearly universal to most languages used in modern practice.
+Although exact syntax and behavior will vary, many languages treat them conceptually quite similarly.

 ### Variables

-Similar to variables in mathematics, variables in programming are symbolic names used to reference pieces of data.
-In computing terms, this means variables are symbols that refer or point to segments of memory.
-In practice this means they are names we give to pieces of data and use to recall and act on that data later on.
-Variables have values, which can change, i.e. vary.
+Similar to variables in mathematics, variables in programming are symbolic names used to reference pieces of data that may change or vary.
+In computing terms, variables are references that point to specific segments of memory.
+In practical terms, variables are names we give to pieces of data and use to recall and act on that data later on.

-More important than variables themselves are the data they point to.
-Variables can reference simple values like numbers or strings of text, as well as more complex structures like collections and objects with properties and actions.
-Variables have _type_ which indicates the kind of data they point to.
-Different languages have different _type systems_ and handle variable types differently, but generally type impacts what kind of information the data can hold and what _operations_ can be done on it.
+Perhaps more important than variables themselves are the data they point to.
+Variables can reference simple values like numbers or strings of text, as well as more complex structures like collections and abstract objects that have properties and actions.
+The data that variables point to has a _type_ which determines the possible value(s) the data can hold and what operations can be done with it (and also tells the computer how to store it and manage it in memory).
+Different languages have different _type systems_ that deal with types differently.

 #### Primitive Types